Updated: Jun 2, 2022

-An employee who is wrongfully dismissed is also entitled to compensation for legal expenses and costs incurred during the case, in addition to past and future employment, emotional distress, and punitive damages.
+An employee who is wrongfully terminated in California is also entitled to compensation for legal expenses and costs incurred during the case, in addition to past and future employment, emotional distress, and punitive damages.
 The legislation allows for one-way fee-shifting, meaning that the employee will be reimbursed for legal costs, but the employer cannot be reimbursed if the employer wins the case.

-Understanding the deadline for filing a wrongful termination lawsuit in Los Angeles is complicated.
+Understanding the deadline for filing a wrongful termination lawsuit in California is complicated.
 Per state is in charge of determining how long wrongful firing claimants have to file civil litigation.
 The wrongful termination statute of limitations in California varies depending on the reason for the termination.
-If an employee is wrongfully terminated as a result of a breach of public policy, the employee has two years from the date of termination to file a complaint against their employer.
+If an employee is wrongfully terminated in California as a result of a breach of public policy, the employee has two years from the date of termination to file a complaint against their employer.
 When the unfair firing was the product of abuse or prejudice, the person who lost their job would be subject to a variety of deadlines.
-Typically, lawsuits for wrongful termination based on prejudice or harassment are made under one of two statutes:
+Typically, wrongful termination lawsuits in California based on prejudice or harassment are made under one of two statutes: